Weather icon

 If you haven’t heard….
 The South Florida Fair is Sensory Inclusive!

-In an effort to ensure that all individuals can participate in the fair without feeling excluded or overwhelmed, the South Florida Fair has teamed up with KultureCity, a nonprofit organization that is dedicated to creating sensory accessibility and inclusion for those with invisible disabilities.
+In an effort to ensure that all individuals can participate in the fair without feeling excluded or overwhelmed, the South Florida Fair has once again teamed up with KultureCity, a nonprofit organization that is dedicated to creating sensory accessibility and inclusion for those with invisible disabilities.
+This initiative promotes an accommodating and positive experience for all guests and fans with a sensory issue who visit.
 Family members can rest assured knowing that staff members have been trained by medical professionals to both recognize attendees with sensory needs and to handle sensory overload situations.
 There are also many tools in place to ensure that individuals of all abilities can have fun at the fair.

-We understand that new experiences often come with increased anxiety, so I have put together some helpful tips to ensure that you have a positive experience.
+As a mom of twins on the spectrum, I understand that new experiences often come with increased anxiety, so I have put together some helpful tips to ensure that you have a positive experience:

 Rides at the South Florida Fair